stefanprodan/appmesh-eks/README.md

-# AppMesh EKS
+# EKS App Mesh

-This guide walks you through setting up AppMesh on Amazon Elastic Container Service for Kubernetes (EKS).
+This guide walks you through setting up App Mesh on Amazon Elastic Container Service for Kubernetes (EKS).

-The AppMesh integration with Kubernetes is made our of the following components:
+The App Mesh integration with Kubernetes is made out of the following components:

 * Kubernetes custom resources
-    * `meshes.appmesh.k8s.aws` defines a logical boundary for network traffic between the services
+    * `mesh.appmesh.k8s.aws` defines a logical boundary for network traffic between the services
-    * `virtualnodes.appmesh.k8s.aws` defines a logical pointer to a Kubernetes ClusterIP service
+    * `virtualnode.appmesh.k8s.aws` defines a logical pointer to a Kubernetes ClusterIP service
-    * `virtualservices.appmesh.k8s.aws` defines the routing rules for a service inside the mesh
+    * `virtualservice.appmesh.k8s.aws` defines the routing rules for a service inside the mesh
 * CRD controller - keeps the custom resources in sync with the AppMesh control plane
 * Admission controller - injects the Envoy sidecar and assigns Kubernetes pods to AppMesh virtual nodes
 * Prometheus - collects and stores Envoy's metrics

+> Note that this is not an official AWS guide.
+The APIs are alpha and could change at any time.

 Prerequisites:

 * AWS CLI (default region us-west-2)
 * openssl
 * kubectl
-* homebrew

-> Note that this is not an official AWS guide, the APIs are alpha and could change at any time.

 ### Create a Kubernetes cluster with eksctl